 The Government of Canada on behalf of the public endorses CCAC standards for certification of animal care and use programs at all Canadian universities.

 The CCAC now does a full assessment of UBC’s animal research program every six years.
 The assessment, conducted by the CCAC assessment panel, composed of scientists, veterinarians and community representatives, consisted of site visits and assessments of all animal research and housing facilities and a detailed review of research protocols, veterinarian reports and Animal Care Committee meeting documentation.

-UBC holds a CCAC Certificate of Good Animal Practice.
+UBC and affiliates under the UBC Animal Care and Use Program hold a CCAC Certificate of Good Animal Practice.